-• For lung cancer, the recommended dose of cemiplimab (Libtayo®) is 350 mg administered as an intravenous infusion over 30 minutes every 3 weeks until disease progression or unacceptable toxicity.
+• For basal cell carcinoma, the recommended dose of cemiplimab (Libtayo®) is 350 mg administered as an intravenous infusion over 30 minutes every 3 weeks until disease progression or unacceptable toxicity for up to 24 months.

 - Cemiplimab is a clear to slightly opalescent, colorless to pale yellow solution that may contain trace amounts of translucent to white particles.
 Discard the vial if the solution is cloudy, discolored, or contains extraneous particulate matter other than trace amounts of translucent to white particles - Withdraw 7 mL from a vial and dilute with 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP to a final concentration between 1 mg/mL to 20 mg/mL.
 Mix diluted solution by gentle inversion.
 Do NOT shake.
-Discard any unused medicinal product or waste material - Administer by intravenous infusion over 30 minutes through an intravenous line containing a sterile, in-line or add-on 0.2-micron to 5-micron filter.
+Discard any unused medicinal product or waste material - Administer by intravenous infusion over 30 minutes through an intravenous line containing a sterile, inline or add-on 0.2-micron to 5-micron filter.